tartley/resume/README.md

 * Create cohesive teams
 * Minimal designs, clean code that is easy for others to understand and modify, and flexible to future needs.
-* Experise to make automated tests easy to write, fast to run, and high in value, so that you can deploy with confidence.
+* Experience to make automated tests easy to write, fast to run, and high in value, so that you can deploy with confidence.
 * Simple monitoring techniques to ensure your development team know about failures before your users do.